cloudmesh/classes/docs/source/lesson/doc/bibtex.rst

 Source code References
 ---------------------

-In this section we will learn how to cite a source code from a publicly hosted repository.
+We will learn how to cite a source code from a publicly hosted repository.
 Such repositories are frequently used and include, for example github, bitbucket, sourcefore, or your Universities code repository as long as it is publicly reachable.
 As changes can occur on these repositories, it is important that the date ov access is listed in the entry or even the release version of the source code.

 Let us without bias chose a random source dode entry that has been contributed by a student as follows::